Ritwik-Gupta/MineSweeperGame.Demo.UI/README.md

 In order to run the app on local environment, you'll have to run both the Angular app and the .NET Core web api.

+The Angular app is deployed on firebase - https://minesweeperui.web.app/ , you can click on this link to play the game on a live server.(Since both the frontend and backend services are hosted on Free tier, you might face some long load times, when loading the applicatin for the first time ~ 60 secs)

 # Installation steps

 1. Clone this repository on your local machine.